First Austrian Republic: Economy

-Austrofascism
+The Fatherland Front

-Chancellor Engelbert Dollfuss of the Christian Social Party took power in Austria on 20 May 1932, and moved the party and Austria towards dictatorship, centralization and fascism, in part because fascist Italy was its strongest international ally against Germany.
+Chancellor Engelbert Dollfuss of the Christian Social Party took power in Austria on 20 May 1932, and moved the party and Austria towards dictatorship, and centralisation, in part because fascist Italy was its strongest international ally against Germany.
 In March 1933, Dollfuss suspended the parliament, which gave him the opportunity to establish an authoritarian government without a parliament.
 In May 1933 he created the Fatherland Front (Vaterländische Front).
-While outwardly fascist, it was mostly Catholic and influenced by the papal encyclical Quadragesimo anno of 1931 which refuted liberalism and socialism in favour of corporatism.
+While appearing fascist to some, it was mostly Catholic and influenced by the papal encyclical Quadragesimo anno of 1931 which refuted liberalism and socialism in favour of corporatism.

 The government was in competition with the growing Austrian Nazi party, which wanted Austria to join Germany.
-Dollfuss's Austrofascism tied Austrian identity to the Roman Catholic Church as an argument against a union of Austria with predominantly Protestant Germany.
+Dollfuss's regime tied Austrian identity to the Catholic Church as an argument against a union of Austria with predominantly Protestant Germany.

-Political violence escalated into the Austrian Civil War of February 1934, between Nazis, Social Democrats and government forces.
+Political violence escalated into the Austrian Civil War of February 1934, between Social Democrats and government forces.
 On 1 May 1934, Dollfuss created a one-party state, to be led by the Fatherland Front, with the proclamation of the authoritarian "May Constitution".
 The name of the country was changed from the "Republic of Austria" to the "Federal State of Austria".
-The flag, coat of arms and anthem were changed, too.
+The flag, coat of arms and anthem were also changed.

-Federalism and the controlling powers of the Federal Council were curtailed, while elections for the National Council were abolished, its members nominated by four non-elective, corporatist-styled councils – the State Council (Staatsrat), Federal Culture Council (Bundeskulturrat), Federal Economic Council (Bundeswirtschaftsrat) and the States' Council (Länderrat), supposedly providing their best opinions on respective areas.
+Federalism and the controlling powers of the Federal Council were curtailed, while elections for the National Council were abolished, its members nominated by four non-elective, corporatist-styled councils—the State Council (Staatsrat), Federal Culture Council (Bundeskulturrat), Federal Economic Council (Bundeswirtschaftsrat) and the States' Council (Länderrat), supposedly providing their best opinions on respective areas.
 In practice all legislation and appointments were exercised from above by the Federal Chancellor's and President's decree.

-The state took complete control of employer–employee relations, known as Ständestaat, and began to crack down on pro-Nazi and pro–German-unification sympathizers.
-The Nazis responded by assassinating Engelbert Dollfuss during the July Putsch of 25 July 1934 (see Maiverfassung 1934).
+The state took complete control of employer-employee relations, known as Ständestaat, and began to crack down on pro-Nazi and pro–German-unification sympathizers.
+The Nazis responded by assassinating Engelbert Dollfuss in the July Putsch of 25 July 1934 (see Maiverfassung 1934).

-This assassination by the Austrian Nazis infuriated Austria's neighbour, Fascist Italy under dictator Benito Mussolini.
-Fascist Italy had good relations with Austria under Dollfuss and Mussolini suspected German involvement and promised the Austrofascist regime military support if Germany were to invade, as the Nazis had claims on Italian-administered Tyrol.
+This assassination by the Austrian Nazis infuriated Austria's neighbour Fascist Italy under dictator Benito Mussolini.
+Fascist Italy had had good relations with Austria under Dollfuss, and Mussolini suspected German involvement and promised Austria military support if Germany were to invade, as the Nazis had claims on Italian-administered Tyrol.
 Italy's support helped save Austria from potential annexation in 1934.

-The successor to Dollfuss, Kurt Schuschnigg, maintained the ban on Nazi activities, but also banned Austria's national paramilitary force, the Heimwehr in 1936.
+The successor to Dollfuss, Kurt Schuschnigg, maintained the ban on Nazi activities, but also banned Austria's national paramilitary force, the Heimwehr, in 1936.